matteosilv/go-serverless-demo/README.md

 Your public ip should be authorized to access via HTTP ElasticSearch and Kibana thanks to an access policy deployed through Terraform.

+# TODO

+* Design test cases and implements tests to reach a reasonable coverage
+* Implement a CI and/or CD process (e.g. using [GitHub Actions](https://github.com/features/actions))
+* Replace the Auth mock with a real custom authenticator using a source of authorities (e.g. a database)
+* Improve logging and log collecting using a specific pattern to collect logs